seanpat09/SFDC_BatchTemplate/README.md

     		//your logic
     	}
     }

-To make your batch schedulable, all you need to do is extend the BatchScheduler class
+To make your batch schedulable, all you need to do is extend the BatchScheduler class:

 	global class DemoBatchScheduler extends BatchScheduler
 	{